vbacollective/wasabi/docs/API_REFERENCE.md

 Sends multiple text messages in a single TCP write (or a minimal number of writes) to reduce system call overhead.
 All messages are packed into a contiguous byte buffer before transmission.

-Returns `True` if the entire batch was sent successfully.

 #### WebSocketSendBatchBinary
 ```vb
 Public Function WebSocketSendBatchBinary(ByRef messages() As Variant, Optional ByVal handle As Long = INVALID_CONN_HANDLE) As Boolean
 ```

 Sends multiple binary payloads in a single TCP write (or a minimal number of writes).
 Each element of the `messages` array must be a `Byte()` array.

-Returns `True` if the entire batch was sent successfully.

 #### WebSocketSendMTUAware
 ```vb